adprm/adprm/README.md

 <a href="https://adprm.github.io">🌐 Check out my website</a>

-<a href="https://github.com/adprm/CI3-LoginSystem">🔭 The project I'm working on is Login system with Codeigniter</a>

 Hello world, I'm **Aditiya Permana**, I'm a **Web Developer**, and I'm a **Informatics Engineering** student from **Binaniaga University in Indonesia**.
 I am very interested in the world of computer science especially in software development.

 <a href="https://www.linkedin.com/in/aditiyaprmn/">